cqframework/FhirProfileTools/README.md

 the following 3 properties:
  * fhirSourceDir - directory of FHIR-svn repo build/source folder
    from which the publish tools build the FHIR web site from
- * ProfilePattern - regular expression for file name matching used to include only those profiles of interest in processing and skip all others.
+ * profilePattern - regular expression for file name matching used to include only those profiles of interest in processing and skip all others.
  * profileRules - profile rules and explicit exceptions (e.g. cqf-rules.dat).
+   This is optional but strongly recommended.

 Now to run the validator with config.dat run validate task in gradle: